wp-plugins/bangla-date-display/readme.txt

 =

 Features: =
-- Bangla date
+- Bangla date (According to Bengali calendar)
-- Hijri Date
+- Hijri Date (According to Hijri calendar)
-- English date
+- English date (According to Gregorian calendar)
 - Name of the day
 - Bangla time (special)
 - Name of the current season of Bangladesh